cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 ### Memory

 Minimum 2GB memory, but not lower than **8MB per bootstrapped agent**.
-This means that for a server with 5000 hosts, you should have at least 40GB of memory.
+This means that, for a server with 5000 hosts, you should have at least 40GB of memory.

 ### CPU